 - 125 mL (½ cups) fresh lemon juice

-- 15 mL (1 tbsp) finely grated lemon zest
+- 15 mL (1 tablespoon) finely grated lemon zest

 - Freeze the ice cream drum in the freezer for at least 24 hours before attempting to make ice cream.